 I was lucky enough to get the chance to chat to Freya, and find out more about her experience representing Scotland, as well as her athletic practice and future trajectory.

-You were selected to represent Scotland at the U.K. School Games in Loughborough this August.
+You were selected to represent Scotland at the U.K. School Games in Loughborough in August 2018.
 What was this experience like?

 “My mum informed me of my selection and she was also very excited.
 The support down there from the whole Scotland team was fantastic.
 I learned a bit about being independent, but also about being in a large team environment.